 I found four more Tom Swift Jr books, actually not realizing they were them because they were the earlier format.
-I wonder if they'd been there and I'n not noticed, or worse, that there were more and I missed them.
+(Months later, not having seen more, I admit these were found at Encore Books in NDG.)
+I wonder if they'd been there and I've not noticed, or worse, that there were more and I missed them.
 Two of them I had as a kid, and I'm glad to get those specific volumes back, but two I've never read, so that's something to look forward to, not that they take much time to read.
 I know I never bought them in order, but I'm not sure what criteria I used to pick them.
 The cover, of course, but I would think the gadget in the title would matter too.
 And for some reason, most of the volumes I had were from earlier in the series.
 So I never read the one about the repelatron Skyway.
 But they were either all published by the time I read them, or just a few at the end were current with my time buying them, so I don't know why I didn't buy the later ones, maybe they just weren't readily available (I know the Classics in Westmount Square was the most available bookstore for me when I was a kid).
 As I look at the list, I also realize I didn't have as many of the set as I thought, though my memory says I had a decent selection.
 But I'm only certain of nine, it's hard to tell from the covers since I certainly looked them over a lot back then, but I can't really tell from the contents, I either forgot or I never had them.
 Though I do remember some, and that's the nine.

 I found another relative, though I'm not sure yet of the exact relationship.
 I was searching for something, and found a book review.
 She was an archivist at UBC, and this was her memoirs, published last year.
 Her great, great uncle was James Ross, so she can't be far off.
 Odd, her name is Laurenda Daniells, the only time I've seen that first name is Laurenda Bannatyne, who my great great grandfather married after Henrietta died.
 I don't think they had children, but clearly the name must derive from her.
 This all turned up in a search at the end of February, and then the obituary turns up, she died in January.
 A bit more searching shows that Sarah Margaret Black, Henrietta's daughter and sister to my great grandfather William Ross Black, married Frederick Francis, though I'm not sure which of the children is ancestor to Laurenda.
 But that might explain one family mystery, I thought my father's middle name was "Francis", so this is probably where it comes from.
 And a bit later I find someone else with the same ancestors, who is more interesting.